 Parallel (worm gear, flexible motor mount) actuators

 In this type of actuator, the transmission consists of a worm gear connected to the motor driving a bevel gear with a 90-degree configuration.
 This enables the motor/worm-gear assembly to freely rotate.
-REAC’s RE25, RE35 and RE3004 are examples of this type of actuators.
+REAC’s RE25, RE35, RE3004, RE3005 and RE3006 are examples of this type of actuator.

 Even though there’s an added complexity with two types of gearboxes, this type of actuator provides the user with the capability to freely configure the motor position that best suits their application needs.
 This solution is quieter and stronger than many other actuators with this short built-in length.